jamesmeyer1993/Retspan/README.md

 # Retspan
-A program that compines webscraping tools with file taggers to automate collection and organization of audio files.
+A program that combines webscraping tools with file taggers to automate collection and organization of audio files.

 # Installation (Linux: Ubuntu, Mint, Debian)
 Option 1: